bitcoinbrisbane/coloredcoinvendingmachine/README.md

 ### What happens next?
 Once you have paid the small fee, your asset will be listed for sale.
 Upon a customer purchasing your token, all bitcoin will be automatically froward to your payout address.

+### Other questions
+Why a listing fee?
+This is to pay for our web hosting.
+Why is there a purchase fee?
+Colour coin transactions require a bitcoin miners fee.
+A purchase fee is charge to cover this cost.

 ## Futher
 All software is provided free.
 Should you wish to create your own listing page, hosted on your own servers you can.